tshi13/Do-It/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This section shows how to use the DoIt web app.
+How-to instructions, screenshots, code examples, demos, and links to more resources may be included here.

 ### Iteration 1 - Usage
-1. Use the Register button to create a new account (password is optional, not implemented for this iteration yet)
+1. Please use the Register button to create a new account (password is optional, not implemented for this iteration yet)
-2. Use the Login button to login to your account
+2. Please use the Login button to login to your account
-3. Once you login, click on the home button on your screen
+3. Once you login, please click on the home button on your screen
 4. You can click a plus button on the right side of the screen to add a task for yourself
-5. Enter the fields for the task then click confirm (may have to double click)
+5. Please enter the fields for the task then click confirm (may have to double click)

 ### Iteration 2 - Usage
+1. After logging in and registering, you can see a navigation bar at the top with a search bar and your profile picture.
+2. You can type the name of a group that you want to join in the search bar and press enter, and the matching results should appear.
+To join a group that appears in your search results, you can click its group card that appears and press the "Join group" button.
+Then, on the left sidebar, a new group icon should appear for that group, meaning you have joined the group.
+You can also click the group icon to view the group.
+3. You can click on your profile picture to see a drop-down menu of the number of coins you have and other stats.
+You can also log out using a button on this drop-down menu.
+4. On the left hand side of the screen are buttons for creating a group and for opening up groups that you have already joined.
+5. To create a group, please press the "Create Group" button and please name your group in the field, then please press "Confirm".
+The group should appear on the left sidebar as a new group icon.
+6. To view/open a group, please click on the corresponding icon on the left sidebar.
+The group chat will open in the middle of the screen, and on the right will be a vertical list of tasks that belong to the group as a whole.
+You can also click the blue plus button on the right to add a task for the entire group.
+7. If you are currently viewing a group and want to return to the home view, please press the "Close Chat" button on the left sidebar.
+Your personal tasks will appear again, and you can press the blue plus button to add more personal tasks for yourself (unrelated to any group).

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples and documentation, please refer to the [doc folder in this repo](https://github.com/jhu-oose-f22/team-doit-project-repo/tree/main/doc) which contains the SRS and the UML diagram._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>